ahdinosaur/opensource-workshop/index.md

 - everyone scatches their own itch, incentives change from profit to people
 - development in collaboration with the community is cheaper
-- all designs, blueprints, codes are freely available, so producing goods is free (if digital) or at fair labor price
+- all designs, blueprints, codes are freely available, so producing goods is free (if digital) or at fair labor price (if through a producer)

 !SLIDE left